foundry-rs/book/src/tutorials/solidity-scripting.md

 pragma solidity ^0.8.13;
 ```

-Remember even if it’s a script it still works like a smart contract but is never deployed, so just like any other smart contract written in solidity the `pragma version` has to be specified.
+Remember even if it’s a script it still works like a smart contract, but is never deployed, so just like any other smart contract written in Solidity the `pragma version` has to be specified.

 ```solidity
 import "forge-std/Script.sol";